Syntax Document

 set

-set is nature's built-in collection type for storing unique elements.
-Sets are stored on the heap, and duplicate elements are not allowed.
+set is nature's built-in collection type, used to store unique elements. set is stored on the heap, elements are not allowed to be duplicated.
+Concurrent calls are not safe, need to actively add locks.

 // Declaration and initialization